-Xperi Holding Corporation's management assessed the effectiveness of our internal control over financial reporting as of December 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on the assessment by Xperi Holding Corporation's management, we determined that the Company's internal control over financial reporting as of December 31, 2020 was not effective due to the material weaknesses described below.
+Xperi Holding Corporation's management assessed the effectiveness of our internal control over financial reporting as of December 31, 2021, utilizing the criteria described in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on the assessment by Xperi Holding Corporation's management, we determined that Xperi Holding Corporation's internal control over financial reporting was effective as of December 31, 2021.
+The effectiveness of Xperi Holding Corporation's internal control over financial reporting as of December 31, 2021 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report which appears on page F-1 of this Annual Report on Form 10-K.